dpscience/deepIRF/README.md

 Copyright (c) 2021 Danny Petschke (danny.petschke@uni-wuerzburg.de).
 All rights reserved.<br>

-<b>deepIRF</b> - A deep learning approach for reverse-broadening the inherent timing resolution (IRF) in lifetime spectra originating from photomultiplier tubes.
+<b>deepIRF</b> - A deep learning approach for reverse-broadening the instrumental response (IRF) in lifetime spectra.

 ## ``preliminary results``

-### goal and principle ...
+### Goal ...

-Can we correct for the uncertainties inherently produced by the photomultiplier tubes?
+Are we able to correct for the timing uncertainties inherently produced by the photomultiplier tubes?

+### Principle ...

-* 1 Mio. pulse-pairs recorded from a 60-Co isotope have been stored together with the obtained timing difference between them, i.e. the PMT uncertainty
+* 1 Mio. pulse-pairs recorded from an isotope 60-Co have been stored along with the obtained timing difference, i.e. the PMT uncertainty between them
-* 70% have been used for training the model
+* 70 % of the pulse-pairs have been used for training the model
-* 30% have been used to test the trained model
+* subsequently, 30 % of the pulse-pairs have been used to test the trained model
-* the results show that in principle deep learning can significantly reduce the uncertainty originating from the PMTs
+* the results indicate that in principle deep learning can significantly reduce the uncertainty originating from the PMTs
-* (blue curve = initial data, red curve = deepIRF-corrected initial data)
+* see figure: blue curve = initial data, red curve = deepIRF-corrected initial data

 ![preliminary results](/preliminary%20results/preliminary%20results%20on%2060-Co.png)